 7. Transferring To Another Live Chat Operator

-A lot of us hate being transferred, wait for the support agent to be available, only to repeat the whole story again.
+A lot of us hate being transferred, waiting for the support agent to be available, only to repeat the whole story again.
 Transfer only when it is necessary and when you are unable to acquire the information yourself.

 Do not forget to inform the customers that they are about to be transferred to another operator.20 Best Practices For Live Chat Etiquette